Encore Energy Inc.

 In addition to field tours, Encore Energy also provides its investors with real-time information and hosts online webinars.
 About 80 percent of the company’s investors are repeat backers.

-Moving forward, Encore Energy plans to drill three additional horizontal well locations in the Berea oil play this year and next.
-Long-term, the company expects to drill 10 or 15 more horizontal wells in Kentucky’s Lawrence and Johnson counties.
+Moving forward, Encore Energy plans to drill eight additional horizontal well locations in the Berea oil play this year and next.
+Although only one well is being drilled, the company is in pre-drilling operations for the remaining wells, including planning, location selection, surveying and permitting.
+“We intend to ramp up drilling in 2018,” Stengell adds.

 “More than 20 percent of the state’s annual oil production is reported from the horizontal Berea operations of Johnson and Lawrence counties,” Stengell says.
-“Encore is planning to drill horizontal wells with total measured depths exceeding 6,000 feet accompanied by a multi-stage hydraulic sand frac treatments, targeting up to 18 frac stages.”
+“Encore is planning to drill horizontal wells that utilize all proven technological improvements.”

 Encore Energy will remain focused on Kentucky as it sees an unlimited amount of potential throughout the state.
 “We like it in Kentucky because everyone does a fabulous job,” Stengell says. “[That includes] everyone in eastern Kentucky, especially the residents want to take care of the environment and do things right.”